Continual Learning with Strong Experience Replay: Experiments

 {\bf Evaluation on CIFAR10.} \tab~\ref{tbl_all} shows the performance of each CL method on the CIFAR10 dataset (5 tasks).
 Similar to the results observed in \tab~\ref{tbl_cifar100}, rehearsal-based methods surpass the rehearsal-free methods by a large margin and our SER achieves the best performance among compared algorithms.
 CIFAR10 is a small dataset that contains 10 classes.
 When the memory size is 200, the average number of stored samples for each class is 20.
 In contrast, for the CIFAR100 dataset with 100 classes, there are only 2 samples for each class.
 Therefore, by storing more samples for each class, the average accuracy on CIFAR10 is much better for all CL approaches.

 Compared to DER++, SER further reduces the forgetting issue and boosts performance with the forward consistency loss.
-For example, SER outperforms DER++ by 5\% and 3.0\% in Class-IL when the memory size is 200 and 500, respectively.
+For example, SER outperforms DER++ by 5\% and 3.7\% in Class-IL when the memory size is 200 and 500, respectively.
 Notice that CLS-ER is a dual memory experience replay architecture, which computes a consistency loss on the data stored in the memory buffer and maintains short-term and long-term semantic memories with episodic memory.
 By contrast, our SER incorporates a forward consistency loss on current training data only.
 Compared to CLS-ER on CIFAR10, SER improves the accuracy by 3.7\% when the memory size is 200.
+Furthermore, although SER does not employ the task identities during model training, it slightly outperforms the most recent method TAMiL by 1\%.

 {\bf Evaluation on TinyImageNet.} In \tab~\ref{tbl_all}, the TinyImageNet data is divided into 10 tasks and each task has 20 classes.
 TinyImageNet is more challenging than CIFAR10 and CIFAR100 for CL when a few previous samples are available.
 As the results reported in \tab~\ref{tbl_all}, given a limited memory buffer with a buffer size of 200, which indicates that there is only 1 sample for each class on average.
 Compared to the low-bound baseline SGD (7.92\% in Class-IL), all rehearsal-free methods and most rehearsal-based methods cannot effectively reduce forgetting with a noticeable margin.
 Because there are a few samples for each class only, it is very difficult to retain the acquired knowledge from limited past experiences.
 Therefore, these rehearsal-based methods fail to reduce forgetting.